 That's not to suggest that these are the only elements of whole life insurance that attract people.
 Here are a few more: when it comes to most forms of this product, premium payments remain fixed for as long as the policy remains "in force."
 Also, a policy can't be canceled as long as a person continues to pay his or her premiums on time.

 That's just a bare bones look at what whole life, permanent, and cash-value insurance tends to offer, though.
 Beyond those basic elements, the many different variations and permutations of the product cover quite a lot of ground in terms of when and how premiums are paid, how premiums are used, and more.

 Those variations all are part of two categories: traditional and interest-sensitive.
 And beyond that, each of those categories generally is available in either fixed-dollar or variable form.

 To keep things as easy to understand as possible, let's begin by looking at the different forms of traditional whole life insurance before defining what interest-sensitive, fixed-dollar, and variable mean.

-You probably could say that this type of traditional whole life insurance is the most straightforward.
-Another you could use to describe it would be inflexible.
+You could say that this type of traditional whole life insurance is the most straightforward.
+Another word you could use to describe it would be inflexible.
 They're good words to use here because pretty much all of the components that make up these policies—the premium payments, the cash surrender values, and the death benefits—are set when they're issued, and they can't be changed after that.

 One good piece of news associated with this aspect of this form of traditional whole life insurance: the adjusted premiums will never go above the "maximum guaranteed premium" that's laid out in each policy.